 Edit your brushes and combs.
 It's better to have just a few you actually use than a pile of neglected tools consuming precious bathroom space.
 I recommend taming your hair with a wide-tooth comb made of wood or horn, or a soft boar-bristle brush.
 Not only are they gentle on your hair, but they're especially helpful for detangling wet, fragile hair.

-Static and Strays
+2. Prevent static and Strays

 Rubbing your hair and scarf with a dryer sheet is a quick fix for preventing static.
 A light spritz of anti-static spray on your brush and scarf works great too, especially when wearing polyester satin scarves in the winter.
 Spritz the small stray hairs around your ears and neckline with water or a light-hold hairspray, then smooth into place with a small round or teasing brush.
 It's best to reign in strays before putting on your headwear.

-How to Prevent Limp, Flat Hair
+3. Prevent Limp, Flat Hair

 While covering your hair will likely flatten the roots, there are some tricks to revive lost volume.
 When you get out of the shower, gently wring out your hair.
 Blow dry upside-down while easing the roots away from your scalp, and sleep with your slightly-damp hair totally loose or in french braids to create more volume.
 A bit of dry shampoo can also help lift and refresh your roots after a full day of hair covering.